-This report presents the interim results of our review to evaluate whether the IRS is timely and accurately processing Tax Year 2022 individual paper and electronically filed (e-filed) tax returns.

-The results are presented as of several dates between January 23, 2023, and March 31, 2023, depending on when the information was available.
+This report presents the results of our review to evaluate whether the IRS timely and accurately processed Tax Year 2022 individual paper and electronically filed (e-filed) tax returns.
+The results are presented as of several dates between January 23, 2023, and May 31, 2023, depending on when the information was available.